 Let’s take a look at the features and specs for a head-to-head comparison.

 You don’t need to fork out hundreds of bucks on a plug-in-the-wall amplifier right off the bat.
-But your headphone amp/DAC needs to be good if you’re going to record and produce quality audio.
+But your headphone amp/DAC needs to be good if you’re going to record and produce with great sound quality.

 Both products are closely priced.
 No clear winner.